Ebenizar/Emerald-Lead-Distribution-Analysis/README.md

 - Target more of males leads
 - Ensure that most of leads generated go for inspection
 - Since most of the buying clients come from lagos, Emerald properties should invest in acquiring more properties in Lagos.
-- Since most of the females that paid came from Portharcourt, Emerald properties could provide more demographics on these females to understand why they purchased and target such females.
+- Since most of the females that paid came from Portharcourt, Emerald properties could provide more demographics on these females to understand why they purchased and target such females in Port harcourt and other regions